martin06061998/Observer/README.md

 # Observer
-A dynamical input penetration testing system based on Mitmproxy.
+A dynamic input validation vulnerability detection system based on Mitmproxy.
 This project strongly focuses on the detecting phase.

 ## Features:
  - Capture the attack surface (i.e save all endpoints that accept input)